Fozzyishere/Fozzyishere/README.md

 Recent Software Engineer grad based in Ho Chi Minh City.
 Currently a bit beaten up by the job market.
 Just coding stuff I need throughout my day-to-day.

+Portfolio for the one in a million recruiter managed to find my GitHub profile: [here](https://fozzyishere.github.io/portfolio/)

 ## Skills

 ### Languages